Step up to VFX coordinator programme

 Location Online via Zoom

-Application deadline Friday 4th November @5pm.
-This is one of the fastest growing areas of the post production pipeline and we expect a high volume of applications.
+Application deadline Monday 16th January 2023 @5pm.
+This is one of the fastest growing areas of Film and TV sectors and we expect a high volume of applications.
 Please note if you meet the criteria you will be offered a place on a first come first served basis, so please don’t wait until the deadline to apply or you may find all the places have been taken.

 Our application process is now open for candidates.
-We welcome and encourage applications from people from diverse socio-economic backgrounds; participants with a disability; Black, Asian and Minority Ethic (BAME) applicants and LGBTQ+ and non-binary candidates.
+We welcome and encourage applications from people from diverse socio-economic backgrounds; participants with a disability or a form of neurodiversity; Black, Asian and Minority Ethic (BAME) applicants and LGBTQ+ and non-binary candidates.
 This programme is particularly aimed at individuals in the following regions, Glasgow, Belfast, Cardiff, Manchester & Leeds, Bristol, East & West Midlands, South East (outside of London).